CBD for proctitis

 How do CBD suppositories work in the rectum?

-Main areas of effect:
+Focus areas of action:

 - Anti-inflammatory effect: Reduction of local cytokines such as TNF-α and IL-1β